(one synonym : Anomis instabilis Butler, 1889)

 The caterpillars pupate in cocoon spun in a curled leaf.

 The adult moths are dimorphic.
 The females are plain brown with faint dark zigzag lines across the forewings.
-The males have a large irregular orange spot outlined in dark brown on the costa of each forewing.
+The males also have a large irregular reddish area outlined in dark brown on the costa of each forewing.
 The wingspan is about 3 cms.

 The species is found from south-east Asia to the south Pacific, including